XXLZopes/Project-3/README.md

 *[About](#about)

 ## Description
 Mylitics is a drill based basketball application.
-Sign-up, customize your dashboard and begin your drills.
-Mylitics will save and organize your drills, displaying your strong spots and weak spots.
+Sign-up, customize the dashboard and begin drills.
+Mylitics will save and organize user's drills, displaying strong spots and weak spots.

 ## License
 MIT